bymi15/ehrscape_intro/docs/openehr/openehr_intro.md

 More recently, openEHR implementers have started to develop alternative custom JSON formats ( usuually with converters to/from the canonical XML format).

-The [Code4Health Ehrscape API](https://www.ehrscape.com/api-explorer.html), developed by Marand, provides a simple restful API which hides much of the complexity of the underlying openEHR server accepting simpler, flatter forms of composition data, using defaults within the template schema to correctly populate the raw openEHR data which is stored internally.
+The [Operon Ehrscape API](https://www.ehrscape.com/api-explorer.html), developed by Marand, provides a simple restful API which hides much of the complexity of the underlying openEHR server accepting simpler, flatter forms of composition data, using defaults within the template schema to correctly populate the raw openEHR data which is stored internally.

 The `FLAT JSON` format is just a set of simple name/value pairs where the 'name' carries the path to each element.
 You do not need to parse this path.
 You should normally use this **FLAT JSON** format, which is easier for new openEHR users.